 Mary Ann Murdoch is a professor of Humanities, Film, and Yoga Philosophy.
 She has a bachelor’s degree in Journalism from the University of South Florida and a master’s degree in Liberal Studies (Humanities) from Rollins College.

-She worked as a journalist — writer, editor, and photographer —for 25-plus years.
-Her career also has included work as a rock music critic, film critic, and radio disc jockey.
+She worked as a journalist — writer, editor, and photographer — for 25-plus years.
+Career highlights include being a rock music critic, film critic, and radio disc jockey.
 She is a published and award-winning fiction author and poet.
-She has traveled extensively to all six major continents: North America (all 50 states, plus Canada and Mexico); multiple trips throughout Europe; Australia; South America; a journey to Africa in 2011 to teach in Uganda; and a trek to Asia when she visited India in 2018.
+Extensive travel includes throughout North America; multiple trips to Europe, but especially Italy and the U.K.; Australia; South America; Africa in 2011 to teach in Uganda; a trek to India in 2018; and back to Africa in 2019 to visit Egypt.

-Murdoch is a longtime yoga practitioner and a Registered Yoga Teacher (RYT200).
-She teaches yoga at a Lakeland studio and does presentations and workshops on yoga and yogic philosophy.
-She teaches yoga for Polk State’s Wellness Program.
+Murdoch is a Registered Yoga Teacher (RYT200), and longtime practitioner.
+She teaches yoga at a studio, and does presentations/workshops on yoga, mindfulness, and breath work.
+She has taught yoga for Polk State’s Wellness Program, and has presented at Professional Development Day.

 Murdoch embraces Eastern wisdom, including Buddhism and Taoism, and proudly proclaims herself a freethinker.

-Her award-winning photos have been on view at several Polk State gallery exhibits, including winning Best of Show in the 2018 “Capturing Cultures” exhibit.
-She has a book of short fiction and poetry that was published in 2016.
-Additionally, Polk State awarded her the Thelma Raley Endowed Teaching Chair in August 2016.
+Her award-winning photos have been on view at several Polk State gallery exhibits, including winning Best of Show in the 2018 and 2020 “Capturing Cultures” exhibits.
+She had a book of short fiction and poetry published in 2016.
+Additionally, Polk State awarded her the Thelma Raley Endowed Teaching Chair in 2016, and the Theater Seats Endowed Teaching Chair in 2022.

-She currently is a doctoral candidate, pursuing her Doctor of Education degree (Ed.D.) at Florida Southern College.
+She is pursuing a Doctor of Education degree (Ed.D.).

-Murdoch has been teaching Humanities and Film at Polk State since 2009.
-She enjoys sharing and connecting with students and the College community; the challenge of making classes relevant and engaging; and expresses gratitude at being a guide on the path of knowledge, discovery, and creativity.
+Murdoch has been teaching Humanities at Polk State since 2009.
+She enjoys sharing and connecting with students and the College community; the challenge of making classes relevant and engaging; and being a guide on the path of knowledge, discovery, and creativity.